Saute Pans

 Are sauté pans suitable for all stovetops in New Zealand?

-Most sauté pans work on gas, electric, ceramic, and induction stovetops.
-Always check the product specifications for stovetop compatibility, especially for induction cooking.
+Most sauté pans are suitable for gas, electric, ceramic, and induction cooktops.
+Always check product specifications to ensure compatibility, especially for induction cooking.

 Where can I buy quality sauté pans in New Zealand?